Benefits & Risks

 - Have not undergone any previous bariatric surgery

 The path to surgery typically spans a two- to four-month period AFTER your first clinic visit.
 Each individual is carefully evaluated for any related medical conditions.
 This often requires special studies and occasionally consultations from accredited medical specialists.
 We must be completely satisfied that weight loss surgery is right for you and that both you and the bariatric team are fully aware of associated risks before we will schedule the surgery.
-Join one of our free, educational seminars to learn more.
+Watch our educational seminar here.